frobino/xml-analysis-example/README.md

   * Hint: you can take a kernel trace at the same time as the program trace (add a `lttng enable-event -k -a` before `lttng start`), load it into Trace Compass into an experiment with the UST trace, and look at the Resource View.
     It should give some insight.
-(Well, it's quite obvious that "the CPUs are overloaded!!!1" but it's nice to get a graphical confirmation.)

-* Add an additional state in the program, and display it in the view.
-This will require adding a new tracepoint definition in `ust_myprog.h`, adding a waitFor() and a tracepoint in the program, and adding the definition of this state in the XML file.
-Then re-compile, re-trace, re-import everything.
+* Add an additional state in the program, and display it in the view in the color of your choice.

+  * This will require adding a new tracepoint definition in `ust_myprog.h`, adding a waitFor() and a tracepoint in the program, and adding the definition of this state in the XML file.
+Then re-compile, re-trace, reload the analysis, and open the new trace.

   * This can represent the case of adding a new tracepoint to an existing application, or simply to start tracking a tracepoint that was not used